telliott99/MyCrypto/part1/enigma1.rst

 All traffic encrypted for a single message would use a particular starting arrangement of the available rotors.

 Furthermore, a "letter" moving through the arrangement is *reflected* and sent backward through the same set of three rotors in reverse orientation.
-Consider the arrangement given above
+Consider the arrangements given above

 .. sourcecode:: bash

-    .
     ABCDEFGHIJKLMNOPQRSTUVWXYZ
-    I    EKMFLGDQVZNTOWYHXUSPAIBRCJ
+    EKMFLGDQVZNTOWYHXUSPAIBRCJ - I

-	.
 	ABCDEFGHIJKLMNOPQRSTUVWXYZ
-    II   AJDKSIRUXBLHWTMCQGZNPYFVOE
+    AJDKSIRUXBLHWTMCQGZNPYFVOE - II

-	.
 	ABCDEFGHIJKLMNOPQRSTUVWXYZ
-    III  BDFHJLCPRTXVZNYEIWGAKMUSQO
+    BDFHJLCPRTXVZNYEIWGAKMUSQO - III

 An `A` becomes sequentially `E` (rotor I), then `E` becomes `S` (rotor II) and finally `S` becomes `G` (rotor III).